Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin Performance Insights

-- The Badgers are outscoring opponents by eight points per game with a +40 scoring differential overall.
-They put up 75.4 points per game (185th in college basketball) and allow 67.4 per contest (132nd in college basketball).
+- The Badgers' +40 scoring differential (outscoring opponents by eight points per game) is a result of scoring 75.4 points per game (185th in college basketball) while giving up 67.4 per outing (130th in college basketball).

-- Wisconsin wins the rebound battle by five boards on average.
-It records 31.6 rebounds per game, which ranks 264th in college basketball, while its opponents pull down 26.6 per contest.
+- Wisconsin ranks 263rd in the country at 31.6 rebounds per game.
+That's five more than the 26.6 its opponents average.

-- Wisconsin connects on 1.2 fewer threes per game than the opposition, 5.6 (301st in college basketball) compared to its opponents' 6.8.
+- Wisconsin makes 5.6 three-pointers per game (303rd in college basketball) at a 32.2% rate (202nd in college basketball), compared to the 6.8 per outing its opponents make while shooting 34.3% from deep.

 SMU Performance Insights

 - The Mustangs have a +66 scoring differential, topping opponents by 13.2 points per game.
-They're putting up 77.2 points per game, 158th in college basketball, and are giving up 64 per contest to rank 74th in college basketball.
+They're putting up 77.2 points per game, 158th in college basketball, and are allowing 64 per outing to rank 73rd in college basketball.

-- SMU grabs 38.2 rebounds per game (59th in college basketball) while conceding 32.4 per contest to opponents.
-It outrebounds opponents by 5.8 boards per game.
+- SMU wins the rebound battle by an average of 5.8 boards.
+It records 38.2 rebounds per game (56th in college basketball) compared to its opponents' 32.4.

+- SMU makes 1.4 more threes per game than the opposition, 7 (212th in college basketball) compared to its opponents' 5.6.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.